MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/index.md

 ### Method 2: Watch Expressions

-The **Watch Expressions** panel lets you monitor the values of variables over time.
+The **Watch Expressions** pane lets you monitor the values of variables over time.
 As the name implies, **Watch Expressions** aren't limited to variables.
 You may store any valid JavaScript expression in a **Watch Expression**.
 Try it now.

-1. Choose the **Watch** panel.
+1. Choose the **Watch** pane.
 1. Choose **Add Expression** \(![Add Expression](../media/add-expression-icon.msft.png)\).
 1. Type `typeof sum`.
 1. Select `Enter`.
 DevTools shows `typeof sum: "string"`.
 The value to the right of the colon is the result of your Watch Expression.